 Last updated: 19 March 2020

 We have been receiving many enquiries from small business owners who are understandably concerned about coronavirus (COVID-19) and its potential effect on their business.
-Here are some of the most frequently asked questions.
+Here are some of the most frequently asked questions we have received to date.

 My business doesn’t have any employees.
 Is there anything in the national or state stimulus packages for me?